charles7668/Mxx/README.md

 🎬 **Mxx** is a user-friendly video subtitle generation tool that uses OpenAI's Whisper model to detect audio content and automatically generate subtitles.

+In addition to subtitle generation, Mxx also provides an **AI-powered summarization feature**, allowing users to quickly generate concise summaries of the video content based on the transcribed text.

 ## ✨ Features

 - 🗣️ **Automatic Speech Recognition (ASR)**
   Transcribes spoken audio from videos into text using high-accuracy Whisper models.

+- 🤖 **AI-Powered Summarization**
+  Generates intelligent summaries based on the transcribed content, helping users quickly grasp the main ideas of the video.

 - 🎞️ **Multi-Format Video Support**
   Supports common video formats including MP4, MOV, MKV, and more.